esmucler/optimal_adjustment/README.md

 # Scripts to reproduce examples in Rotnitzky and Smucler (2019)
 Scripts to reproduce examples in Rotnitzky and Smucler (2019).

+* Run scenarios_time.R to reproduce the results in Example 3.
-Run scenarios_time.R for Example 3 and scenarios_latent.R for Example 4.
+* Run scenarios_latent.R to reproduce the results in Example 4.
+* utils.R contains several auxiliary functions.